fuzzybear3965/Podcasts/README.md

 # Podcasts
 A square-bracketed list of identifiers follows each podcast title.

-A \* indicates the podcast is one I am currently following actively (listening to regularly when available).
+ * \* indicates the podcast is one I am currently following actively (listening to regularly when available).
-A ! indicates the podcast is one that I very much enjoy.
+ * ! indicates the podcast is one that I very much enjoy.
-A # indicates the podcast may have "special appeal" and that I would not be surprised if it was not enjoyed.
+ * # indicates the podcast may have "special appeal" and that I would not be surprised if it was not enjoyed.
-A @ indicates the podcast has broad appeal and should be relatively enjoyable for most people.
+ * @ indicates the podcast has broad appeal and should be relatively enjoyable for most people.

  * 10% Happier with Dan Harris
  * 99% Invisible [\*,!,@]